 Drywall Flatness and Uneven Seams

 When you first install drywall, getting it to line up correctly will save you a lot of time on the mudding and taping process.
-Try to ensure the seams are even so it will not require a great deal of mudding to smooth it out and have it looking great.
+Try to ensure the seams are even so it will not require much mudding to smooth it out and have it look great.